Quicr/quicr-protocol-spec/moq-proto.md

 * SenderID   - Authenticated user's Id who is actively checked in a given frontline workspace (ex: retail store)
 * MediaTime  - Same as in the case of "Realtime Conferencing Application"

+CJ - seems like we need names more like wallmart.com/store22/ch3/sender5/group/message

+CJ - THis is a good example where we might want to wilder car at the ch3/* level ...

 ### Manifest